akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### “He has something to live for”
+### “You are needed here too”

 Later that evening, after Harold had gone inside and the fire had been built up, Beatrice stood by the door, watching her father move through the hall.
-His step was less tentative than it had been in months.
-His voice, when he spoke to the servants, was stronger.
+He crossed to the hearth without his stick.
+He spoke to the cook about the morning’s baking, and his voice carried across the room—not loud, but firm, the way it used to sound when she was a child.

 She caught herself smiling.

+Godfrey was seated by the fire, rubbing oil into the leather grip of the practice sword Harold had given him.
+He looked up as she approached.

-“He is better,” she said to Godfrey.
+“He is better,” she said.

-“He has something to live for,” Godfrey replied.
-“We all do.”

-She did not ask what he meant.
-She thought she knew.
+Godfrey followed her gaze.
+Harold was gesturing now, describing something to the cook with both hands, and the cook was laughing.
+“He is needed,” Godfrey said.
+“A man who is needed does not quickly fade.”

+She sat on the stool opposite him.
+The fire popped, casting a brief flare of light across his face.
+He did not look away from her, and she found she did not mind it.

+“You are needed here too, I think,” she said.

+He was quiet for a moment.
+Then he set the sword aside.
+“I have never been needed anywhere before.”

+She did not know what to say to that.
+It made her feel both happy and sad in the same moment.
+She only knew that the hall felt warmer than it had in a long time, with her father laughing in the next room, and that the young man sitting across from her had something steady in his eyes that she was sure had not been there when he first walked into the yard.

+She picked up the cloth he had been using and wiped a smear of oil from his wrist.
+It was a small thing.
+A practical thing.
+But his hand turned under hers, just for a moment, and his fingers closed around her own.

+“Thank you,” he said.
+He meant more than the cloth.

+She nodded, and they sat together in the firelight until Harold called for supper.

 ---
 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 18 - The priest’s honey and a heavy heart
+## Chapter 18 - The priest and a heavy heart

 On the final day, the Hall was a furnace of frantic industry.
 The air was thick with the scent of rendering fat and the sharp, rhythmic *thwack* of cleavers on oak.
 Even the children were put to work, gathering spring flowers to decorate the hall.